Parabolic subgroups of complex braid groups: Parabolic closures for complex braid groups

 \subsection{The group $G(e,e,n)$}

 In this section we will study the complex braid group $B$ of type $G(e,e,n)$, endowed with the standard monoid structure of \autoref{sect:G(e,e,n)} with set of atoms $\mathcal A=\{t_0,t_1,\ldots,t_{e-1},s_3,s_4,\ldots,s_n\}$, with $e\geq 1$ and $n\geq 2$.
-We will show that the standard parabolic subgroups associated to the standard Garside structure are the `parabolic subgroups' introduced in \cite{CALMAR} \S 6.3, and we will show that it is a support-preserving LCM-Garside structure, so that every element admits a parabolic closure.
+We will show that the standard parabolic subgroups associated to the standard Garside structure are the `parabolic subgroups' introduced in \cite{CALMAR} \S 6.3 -- that we already called `standard parabolic subgroups' in Corollary \ref{cor:parabsCP} -- and we will show that it is a support-preserving LCM-Garside structure, so that every element admits a parabolic closure.

 We remark that we modified the order of the elements $t_i$ with respect to~\cite{CORPIC}, using the permutation $t_i\mapsto t_{e-1-i}$.
 We now provide some important information about this Garside structure, taken from~\cite{CORPIC}: